Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Weyl almost periodic functions and measures

-We now recollect a few results for Weyl almost periodic functions that follow easily when one replaces $\| \cdot \|_{b,p,\cA}$ by $\| \cdot \|_{w,p,\cA}$ in the corresponding statements and proofs for Besicovitch almost periodic functions.
+Next, we will recollect a few results for Weyl almost periodic functions that follow easily, when one replaces $\| \cdot \|_{\be,p,\cA}$ by $\| \cdot \|_{\we,p,\cA}$ in the corresponding statements and proofs for Besicovitch almost periodic functions.
 We begin with an analogue of Proposition~\ref{prop:bap for functions vs measures}.